 Our Spring 2015 program

-Join us as we prepare for our annual spring concerts, once again this year on Mother's Day weekend, at the Brandon Town Hall on Saturday evening, May 9, and on Sunday afternoon, May 10, in Mead Chapel on the College campus.
+Our Mother's Day weekend concerts are just around the corner, at the Brandon Town Hall on Saturday evening, May 9, at 7:30 pm and on Sunday afternoon, May 10, 3:00 pm in Mead Chapel on the College campus.

 We'll open with Come, gentle spring! by renowned classical composer Franz Josef Haydn.
 The choir will offer two songs by Gwyneth Walker (who until recently made her home in Vermont) on the poetry of e.e. cummings: spring!; I carry your heart.
 Like the pieces by Gjeilo in this program, these works will showcase the piano part, played by our wonderful pianist Tim Guiles.